yaweige/ggpcp/README.md

 The `nasa` data, available from the `GGally` package, was used in the 2006 ASA Expo.
 It consists of monthly measurements of several climate variables, such as cloud coverage, temperature, pressure, and ozone values, captured on a 24x24 grid across Central America between 1995 and 2000.

+We grouped locations using all January and July measurements of all climate variables using a hierarchical clustering based on Ward's distance.
-The results from clustering on monthly measurements can then be summarized visually.
+The resulting clusters can then be summarized visually.
 What we see is that the clusters have a very distinct geographic pattern (tile plot).